-Recently the staff and volunteers on The Great White Shark Project have been taking part in the 21 Days For The Ocean Event which helps to raise awareness of environmental issues in the local community.
-On each of the 21 days a different event took place to help raise awareness, and they included beach clean ups, tree planting, and giving out water to the runners and cyclists in the local race.
+Every year, the staff and volunteers on The Great White Shark Project take part in the '21 Days For The Ocean' event which helps to raise awareness of environmental issues in the local community.
+On each of the 21 days, a different event takes place to help raise awareness, and these activities may include beach clean ups, tree planting, and giving out water to the runners and cyclists in the local race.

 Is this trip for you?

-Whilst on the project you will stay in a delightful brick house situated two minutes from the harbour, which bustles with action and boats as people head out to sea.
-The house is very comfortable with dorm rooms, a nice kitchen, a dining area, a lounge with television and video/board games, and an outside entertainment area for the evenings.
-There is a small supermarket nearby (volunteers usually buy provisions and prepare meals together) and the house is located is a very safe and beautiful area where you can freely walk around during the day.
+During your time on this project, you will stay in either one of two volunteer houses located just a few minutes from the harbour.
+The houses are equipped with a kitchen, a dining area, and a lounge with a television.
+There is a small supermarket nearby (volunteers usually buy provisions and prepare meals together) and the house is located in a very safe and beautiful area where you can freely walk around during the day.

-We recommend that you come with a moderate level of fitness, as volunteers will be involved with all aspects of work during their time here, including bait preparation and cage deployment.
-No specific skills are required - all we ask is that you come with a strong work ethic and have a love and passion for sharks and the ocean.
+We recommend that you come with a moderate level of fitness, as volunteers are involved with all aspects of work during their time on the project, including bait preparation and cage deployment.
+No specific skills are required and all we ask is that you come with a strong work ethic and have a love and passion for sharks and the ocean.
 You will be taught the rest!

 The vaccinations required will depend on your medical history.
-We recommend that you consult with your GP regarding your own immunisation needs.
-In conjunction with this, we would recommend that you check Fit for Travel’s website.
+We recommend that you consult with your GP/Doctor regarding your own immunisation needs.

 When Is The Best Time To Volunteer?

-You will need to arrive into Cape Town Airport on the start date of your project where you will be met and taken to a backpacker's hostel for the 1st night.
-The next morning you will be transferred to the project location in Kleinbaai; about a two hour drive away.
-Transfers to and from Cape Town are included in the project cost, however if you are not travelling back to Cape Town after your project you will need to arrange and pay for your own transfer.
+You will need to arrive into Cape Town Airport on the start date of your project where you will be met and taken to a backpacker's hostel for the first night.
+The next morning, you will be transferred to the project location in Kleinbaai, which is approximately a two-hour drive from Cape Town.
+Transfers to and from Cape Town are included in the project cost, however, if you are not travelling back to Cape Town after the project you will need to arrange and pay for your own transfer.

-The return transfer is a group transfer, as volunteers are returned to Cape Town on the client bus which usually leaves around 9am.
-This is subject to the boat being able to return in time to do so, so we recommend that volunteers book flights from 5pm onwards to ensure that they do not miss a flight as a result of delay.
-If you do book a late flight on the finish date of the project then it is possible to leave your luggage at Atlantic Point whilst exploring Cape Town for the afternoon.
+The return transfer is a group transfer and volunteers are returned to Cape Town on the client bus, which usually leaves at 9am.
+On occasion, this transfer can be later in the day, so we recommend booking a flight that departs after 5pm on your final day.
+If you book a flight late on in the evening, it is possible to leave your luggage at the hostel whilst exploring Cape Town for the afternoon.

 What's included in the price of the project?